Estimated UC tuition a student can avoid when they complete 15 college units before freshman year.

 Pathfinder is positioned around degree-fit, not just credit accumulation, so effort maps to the target major.

 Research in the paper shows lower dual-enrollment participation, lower college-level completion, and more A-G uncertainty for first-generation students.
-Pathfinder can attract users by acting like a translator between transcript coursework, dual enrollment, and university requirements.
+Pathfinder can attract users by acting like a translator between transcript coursework, exam credit, dual enrollment, and university requirements.

 First-generation students participate at substantially lower rates than continuing-generation peers.